 - Increase the success of breastfeeding for mothers who choose to do so

-Once registered and logged into class, you will have access to your coursework online.
-The content is taught in written form, along with some videos and audio to supplement the process.
+Once registered and logged into class, you will be granted access to your coursework online.
+The content is taught in written form, along with videos and audio to supplement the process.
 Contact your assigned trainer if you do not understand something or need accommodations for different learning styles.

 - Provides research on the benefits of doulas and the needs of laboring mothers.